Advisory

 Do not provide your personal information such as your name, identification number, passport details, contact details, bank credentials and One-Time Password to the requestor.

-4. Remember, government officials will NEVER do these things over a phone call:
+4. As a reminder, Government officials will never do these things over a message or phone call:

 -